tunjid/tunji-web-deux/README.md

 # Tunji Web Deux

-Welcome to my attempt at aa custom personal CMS.
+Welcome to my attempt at a custom personal CMS.
+It is a bare bones reactive server that notifies its clients when it's database models are modified and maintains a changelist for clients who may have missed notifications.

 There are 2 main directories: